PaoloGiordani/HybridTreeBoosting.jl/docs/parameters.md

 Note: all Julia symbols can be replaced by strings. e.g. loss=:L2 can be replaced by loss="L2".

-## Parameters in HTBoost that are more likely to be modified by the user
+## Parameters more likely to be modified by user

 - `loss`             [:L2] Supported distributions:
     - :L2 (Gaussian)
-    - logistic (binary classification)
+    - :logistic (binary classification)
     - :multiclass (multiclass classification)
     - :t (student-t, robust alternative to :L2)
     - :Huber